vysheng/tg/README-Cygwin.md

      cd tg
      ./configure

+If you get a '\r': command not found error when running configure, open the configure file in Notepad++ -> Edit -> EOL Conversions -> Unix (LF)

 We need to patch Makefile and loop.c to compile in cygwin.
 Download this [patch](https://gist.github.com/ied206/d774a445f36004d263ab) then untar.
 Then, patch in tg directory.

      patch -p1 < telegram-cli-cygwin.patch